postgresml/postgresml/pgml-docs/docs/blog/postgresml-is-8x-faster-than-python-http-microservices.md

   October 17, 2022
 </p>

 Machine learning architectures can be some of the most complex, expensive and _difficult_ arenas in modern systems.
-The number of technologies and the amount of hardware required compete for tightening headcount, hosting and latency budgets.
-Unfortunately, the trend in industry is only getting worse along these lines using state-of-the-art architectures that center around data warehouses, microservices and NoSQL databases.
+The number of technologies and the amount of required hardware compete for tightening headcount, hosting, and latency budgets.
+Unfortunately, the trend in the industry is only getting worse along these lines, with increased usage of state-of-the-art architectures that center around data warehouses, microservices and NoSQL databases.

 PostgresML is a simpler alternative to that ever-growing complexity.
-In this post we explore some additional performance benefits a more elegant architecture offers.
+In this post, we explore some additional performance benefits of a more elegant architecture and discover that PostgresML outperforms traditional Python microservices by a **factor of 8** in local tests and by a **factor of 40** on AWS EC2.

 ## Candidate architectures

-To consider Python microservices with every possible advantage, we first benchmark with Python and Redis running inside the same container.
-Our goal being to avoid any additional network latency, and put it on a more even footing with PostgresML.
-Later, testing a networked microservice is relatively devastating.
-The full source code for both benchmarking setups is available [online](https://github.com/postgresml/postgresml/tree/master/pgml-docs/docs/blog/benchmarks/python_microservices_vs_postgresml).
+To consider Python microservices with every possible advantage, we run the first benchmark with Python and Redis located on the same machine.
+Our goal is to avoid any additional network latency, which puts it a more even footing with PostgresML.
+Our second test takes place on AWS EC2, with Redis and Gunicorn separated by a network; this benchmark proves to be relatively devastating.

+The full source code for both benchmarks is available on [Github](https://github.com/postgresml/postgresml/tree/master/pgml-docs/docs/blog/benchmarks/python_microservices_vs_postgresml).

 ### PostgresML